kamil-kw/kamil_cv_1st_project/README.md

 * **Hero image:**

-    Was style to achieve multi dimensional, animation added to increase size of hero image to 1.1
+    Was style to achieve multi dimensional, animation added to increase size of hero image to 1.1.

 * **Title area:**

-    Text was checked against typos, the font size ensured to match the most popular screen sizes
+    Text was checked against typos, the font size ensured to match the most popular screen sizes.

 * **Personal Details:**

-    Build in table form to ensure position of the text left right
+    Build in table form to ensure position of the text left right.

 * **Middle section (About me, Resume, Contact):**

-    Scale to fit most popular devices, add gray transparent background to separate form page background
+    Scale to fit most popular devices, add gray transparent background to separate form page background.
+    Per page:
-    * **About me** - short sentence for visitors
+    * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form
+    * **Resume** - work history in easy to read form.
-    * **Contact** - Contact form with decision point (radio buttons)
+    * **Contact** - Contact form with decision point (radio buttons);
-        * Buttons with soft color in gray tone
+        * Buttons with soft color in gray tone.

 * **Footer:**

-    Set to blanchedalmond to compliment top section of the web with shadow to softy blend with the page
+    Set to blanchedalmond to compliment top section of the web with shadow to softy blend with the page.

     Footers include downloadable CV under download icon.

 * **Responsiveness:**